How to hire Latin American developers for different industries

 In practice, we have seen companies struggle when they hire purely based on technical tests.
 The result is developers who can code but cannot adapt to product changes.
 The better approach is to combine technical evaluation with real-world scenario testing.

-2. Hiring for fintech and regulated industries
+2. Hiring for IT consulting and staffing firms

 3. Hiring for eCommerce and marketplaces